sallyklpoon/python-functions/README.md

 , which can happen simultaneously, then bring operand1 to the power of operand2.
 Finally, the last step is to multiply that result by the principal.

-**Pattern Matching:** Since parenthesis are and exponents are the first to be executed in PEDMAS, I recognized that these two processes must go first before the final multiplication.
+**Pattern Matching:** Since parenthesis and exponents are the first to be executed in PEDMAS, I recognized that these two processes must go first before the final multiplication.

-**Abstraction:** This function will calculate accrued amount of money after with the given parameters.
+**Abstraction:** This function will calculate accrued amount of money with the given parameters.
 Being a program that is written based on a formula--this is a form of abstraction!
-Formulas is a fact or rule written to apply to the general process of finding the value of something.
+A formula is a fact or rule written to apply to the general process of finding the value of something, so it is in a sense a form of abstraction.

 **Algorithms/Automation:** This function prevents the need to manually calculate by hand using PEDMAS, it has been structured to automate the process of calculating compound interest.
 Because of it being based off a formula, we can